alexjstubbs/8bit.cloud-client/updater/README.md

 This is a backbone and still needs a front end in Ignition itself to take advantage of the update script.

-To use place the Updater folder in /opt/.
+###To use place the updater folder in /opt/.
 And to use just run

-    bash update.js
+    bash /opt/updater/update.js

 #####To use this properly the node_modlules requires a file named check.txt to allow the Updater to check if the files have been copied properly!